mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 The next sections will cover how to best help your company through [empowering coworkers](#empowering-coworkers) and [understanding the market](#understanding-the-market).
 A solid understanding here will enable more productive conversations with your boss, product manager, or other internal departments.
 It will also help build trust in data science initiatives you may bring to the table, as you will be able to better communicate how they will help the company.

 ### Empowering coworkers
-Let's get something out of the way upfront: the best way to empower your coworkers is to *ask them what they need.* It doesn't matter if a dashboard you build is sleek and informative *if it's asking a question your coworkers aren't actually asking.*
+Let's get something out of the way upfront: **the best way to empower your coworkers is to _ask them what they need._** You'll save a lot of time and effort by getting your coworker needs from the source, rather than guessing at what they want.
+Your sleek and informative dashboard doesn't matter *if it's asking a question your coworkers aren't actually asking!*

 Your non-technical coworkers usually don't need fancy machine learning to be more productive.
-For someone who doesn't code for a living, their major pain points are more likely to be the amount of time they spend clicking around to gather data from different sources, or a lack of visibility on issues they're responsible for (e.g. data quality).
+For someone who doesn't code for a living, their major pain points are more likely to be:
+1. The amount of time they spend clicking around to gather or move data
+2. A lack of visibility on issues they're responsible for (e.g. data quality)

 Luckily, these are areas that can be straightforward to automate and can dramatically help your coworkers.

-A user-first approach.
-Putting aside your thoughts, what do your coworkers need to more effectively do their jobs?
-Are they bogged down in manually creating reports for customers?
-Are they spending a lot of time searching through data to find anomalies?
-Addressing these needs will go much further than implementing the latest cutting-edge machine learning.
+You can get a ton of mileage, for example, with creating Python scripts that run nightly, pulling data from various sources and outputting a CSV that's automatically [pulled into Google Sheets](https://webapps.stackexchange.com/questions/40658/pull-csv-data-from-url-to-google-spreadsheet) or [sent as an email](https://github.com/sendgrid/sendgrid-python).<sup>[[2]](#2-empowering-coworkers)</sup> (If *every* request is about accessing data, though, this may be a bigger issue, and one for the software engineering or data engineering teams.)

+But let's say that the service you're providing *is* more technical, such as anomaly detection or sales forecasting. **Being able to communicate _how the model works_ is critical.**

+Of course, there's the push back: coworkers might be wary of adopting a tool they don't understand will help them.
+There's always resistance to change.

 #### Understanding coworker needs